 Import the Manuscript

-Vellum can import Microsoft Word documents simply by opening them.
-To bring the text from The Invisible Man into Vellum:
+To import the text from The Invisible Man into Vellum:

-- Find the file The Invisible Man.docx in the Vellum Sample Documents folder
+- Locate The Invisible Man.docx in the Vellum Sample Documents folder and press Import

 Vellum will open the Word document, analyze it to find title information and chapters, and then convert it into Vellum’s native format.

-You can also open this or any Microsoft Word document (with a .docx extension) directly from Vellum (using File ▸ Open…).
+You can also import this or any Microsoft Word document (with a .docx extension) directly from Vellum’s File menu, or by dropping it onto the Vellum flower icon in your dock.

 Note: If you are interested in using your own manuscript, we suggest reading Importing into Vellum for tips about how best to format for Vellum.